What's Behind Your Recurring Dreams?

 Posted Nov 14, 2014

-You suddenly realize that your final exam starts in five minutes—but you have not even begun to study!
-Not to mention, the exam takes place on the other side of campus!
+You suddenly realize that your final exam starts in five minutes—but you haven't even started studying!
+On top of that—the exam takes place on the other side of campus!
 You hurry to gather all your materials and start racing through the hallways.
-But every corridor is crammed with students, the clock is ticking, and the doors are locked!
-Now you'll fail for sure ...
+But every corridor is crammed with students, the clock is ticking, and the doors are all locked!
+Now you'll fail for sure

 However, even negative recurrent dreams are not necessarily maladaptive.
 Recent research actually suggests that, for students, dreams of failing an exam can be correlated with better performance on the test.
 Researchers collected dream reports from medical students on several nights preceding a major exam and found that dreams concerning the exam on the night before, or multiple nights before, predicted proportionally higher scores, even though the dreams generally were negative and ended poorly (Arnulf et al 2014).
 These results could be interpreted as showing that dreaming of the exam, even negatively, reflects a stronger desire and motivation to succeed.
 Further, the dream could even work towards consolidation of memory traces relevant to the learning material, similar to prior findings that dreaming of a learning task is associated with improved performance (Wamsley et al 2010).
 Thus, negative recurrent dreams may still serve an adaptive function.

 Recurrent dreams often start at a young age but can begin at any time, and typically persist for the rest of one's life.
 The theme of missing an exam, to take one example, commonly begins during college years, when the stress of performing well may be more intense than ever before.
 However, this theme may then carry forward as a recurring dream for many years, even as one moves on to a career.
 The “missing the exam” dream may reappear the night before an important job interview or an evaluation at work.
 The circumstances may change, but the same feelings of stress, and the desire to perform well, can trigger the relevant recurrent dream.